Priyam12111/Zip-plag-submission/plagzip/README.md

 # Zip-Plag-Submission

-A utility to check if a document's contents are plagiarised.
+This tool can be used to detect plagiarism in the contents of a document.

 ## Installation
 It can be directly accessed using the following URL: https://afb4-122-161-52-189.in.ngrok.io/